jxom/cevoaustralia.github.io/_drafts/evolving-team-leadership.md

 With a joint Development and Operations responsibility, your new team has an increasing reliance on good prioritisation.

-One way to evolve Agile for Projects to an Agile DevOps approach is to create some prioritisation guidelines.
-Assess each of the tasks against this list first to see where we should start the prioritisation discussion.
+One way to evolve *Agile for Projects* into **DevOps** is to create some prioritisation guidelines.
+Engage the product owner to assess each of the new demands on the team against this list first to see where they should start the prioritisation discussion.

 A starter list might look like:

 1. Activities that restore a production service that is failing
-2. Tasks that enable us to learn from a recent incident
+2. Tasks that enable us to learn from a recent failures
-3. New business functionality that has been appropriately groomed and estimated
+3. New business functionality that has been appropriately groomed and estimated *(up to 80% of our capacity)*
 4. Team generated items that will have a direct reduction in regular effort
+5. Refactoring work to reduce our technical debt

-With an agreed starting point for **how important** new demands on the team are, you should be able to measure and assess if the list is working, and if not alter it until the desired outcome is achieved.
+With an agreed starting point with respect to **how important** new demands on the team are, you should be able to measure and assess if the list is working, and if not alter it until the desired outcome is achieved.

 ## Most importantly - treat them like one team